 CCG=e-v+2k.

 If the number of components k=1, CC(G) = e – v + 2.

 This also represents the minimum number of paths whose linear combination can generate all possible paths in the graph.
-Complexity is a major cause of error in software.
+Complexity is a major cause of software errors.
 Studies have shown that cyclomatic complexity has a high correlation with errors in software (Watson & McCabe, 1996).

 Consider the following Python function: